 Where to Stay

 There is a good range of accommodation in Colonia del Sacramento, from budget hostels to pretty suites and entire apartments.
-Airbnb offers quite a few great options, so we recommend checking that out.
+Airbnb offers quite a few great options, so we recommend checking that out as well.
 We only stayed one night in Colonia, so we opted for a simple hostel.
 Following are a few good hotel options.

 Where to Eat in Colonia del Sacramento